MAYANK-MAHAUR/Escrow/README.md

 - Cancel and refund if needed

 ### 6. **Dashboard Monitoring**
-Track all Trustswap contracts with:
+Track all Escrow contracts with:
 - Real-time status updates
 - Asset balances
 - Transaction history